Health in the Rhodesian Ridgeback

 You can send us a message below with any RR related health information, including cause of death of your dog(s) to help us keep accurate records on the breed as a whole.
 Thank you in advance for your assistance.

-Our very own Health Coordinator, Lisa Reid was asked to write an article on Breed Health for Our Dogs Newspaper, featured in their RR special published at the end of May 2020.
+RRCS's Breed Health Sub-Coordinator, Lisa Reid, was asked to write an article on Breed Health for Our Dogs Newspaper, featured in their RR special published at the end of May 2020.

 Juvenile Myoclonic Epilepsy in Rhodesian Ridgebacks (JME)